OlegWock/surek/README.md

 surek status
 ```

-Visit `portainer.<root domain>` to finish Portainer installation in 5 minutes or it will lock you out and require removing volume and re-installing it.
+Visit `portainer.<root domain>` to finish Portainer installation in 5 minutes, or it will lock you out and require removing volume and re-installing it.

-Besides portainer, there will be `netdata.<root domain>` to monitor your server.
+Besides Portainer, there will be a `netdata.<root domain>` to monitor your server.

 Next are stacks.
 Stack is a collection of services that are related.
-In Surek, stacks are stored in `stacks` folder (create it!) and defined by `surek.stack.yml` file.
-This file defines location of compose file and other stack parameters.
+In Surek, stacks are stored in the `stacks` folder (create it!) and defined by the `surek.stack.yml` file.
+This file defines the location of the compose file and other stack parameters.

 ```yaml
 name: any-name-you-want